Document Type : Research Paper

 Table 1.
 Inclusion and exclusion criteria of studies

-Inclusion criteria
+Inclusion criteria |

-Exclusion criteria
+Exclusion criteria |

-publication time: Due to the invention of blockchain technology since 2008, this year became the basis of search.
+Language of articles: English publication time: Due to the invention of blockchain technology since 2008, this year became the basis of search.
+Research Method: No Limits Type of studies: Articles published in prestigious scientific journals or conferences Field of study: project management and construction |

-Type of study: book / Thesis / report / gray articles / critique
+Language of articles: Non-English Type of study: book / Thesis / report / gray articles / critique Unrelated articles in the field of project management and construction |

 After searching with the keywords “blockchain” and “project management” and “blockchain or smart or contract or distributed or ledger or technology,” because of the large number of studies and in order to remove irrelevant studies to the field of research, the titles, and abstracts of articles were searched.
 As a result, 430 articles were found, 7 of which were repeated in some databases, 22 studies were not an article (they were books/dissertation/reports/gray articles/critique), and 306 articles were irrelevant to the field of project management and construction and were deleted; so, 95 articles were remained to study.
 The processes of searching and screening, and removing studies, and applying inclusion and exclusion criteria are presented in Table 2.